Dual Credit and College Information

 Dual credit is a wonderful opportunity for students to receive both high school and college credit for many of the classes that we offer at Maize High School.
 Whether it be through Newman University, Wichita Area Technical, Hutchinson, Allen or Butler County College, all of the classes offered are accredited and should transfer to most colleges throughout the United States.
 Most, however, isn't all.
 For your specific situation, you need to contact your prospective college and work with their admissions department to assure a smooth transition.
 Please use the following documents to assist you in your decision-making process.
 If you have questions, you are always welcome to visit with your counselor.

+Have you compared the cost of a degree at the different Kansas Regent Institutions?
 This website allows students/parents/stakeholders to compare 3 Kansas Regent colleges to evaluate overall cost for a specific degree.

 Midwest Student Exchange Program